crosswalkcalvin/tankpit/README.md

-## Tournament Analysis
+*Last updated: March 20, 2017*

-*March 20, 2017:* This site goes live!
-I am open-sourcing the first [TankPit](https://www.tankpit.com/) web-scraping script as a first step in an attempt to create a user-maintained API.
+This is the first ever open-sourced [TankPit](https://www.tankpit.com/) web-scraping script!
+Though rudimentary, it is the first step of many, in an attempt to create a user-maintained API.
+You can [check out the script here](https://github.com/crosswalkcalvin/tourney-analysis/blob/master/scraper.py), or [download the data here]().

+In an attempt to make immediate use of the data, I've performed an analysis of all TankPit tournaments.
+See findings below!

 ### Findings